TransportForLondonOutreach/PlottingLiveData/tutorials/Tutorial_DownloadData.md

 **Remember this if you get to the stretch goal later on!**

 # Plotting the Jubilee Line on your map
 To add the Jubilee stations to your map, we need to create a new variable called `jubileeLine`, similar to what we did earlier when we created a new variable called `bingMap`.
 Create a variable on line 13 called `jubileeLine`.
-If you are having trouble, click reveal to see the answer below.
+If you are having trouble, click reveal to see the answer below.(It is okay if your answer has a squiggly line underneath it,this will be solved in the next step.)

 <Answer>